collinsNick/React-redux-shopping-web-app/README.md

 ## Build Setup

 1. Run `npm install` in root directory, to install all required dependencies.
-2. Use `npm start` to start the application on you machine
+2. Use `npm start` to start the application on you machin

 ## To do

 1. Finish stripe intergration
-2. handle order submission errors
+2. <del>handle order submission errors</del>